-A change of environment could be just the answer to bring some focus after the run of Easter and bank holidays.
-Taking the classroom outside doesn’t have to just mean counting minibeasts (although it’s always fun!).
-Below we’ve collected some of our favourite ideas that allow you to interact with nature, and make the most of learning on a bigger scale.
+Many schools are taking the classroom outside to help them manage social distancing.
+The Outdoor Classroom Movement organise global Outdoor Classroom Days twice a year, in spring and autumn.
+An outdoors classroom doesn’t have to just mean counting minibeasts (although it’s always fun!).
+Below we’ve collected some of our favourite outdoor lesson ideas that allow you to interact with nature, and make the most of learning on a bigger scale.

 Make things grow

-If you’re in a chillier area, you can protect your seeds while they grow with mini cloches made from recycled plastic drinks bottles.
+If you’re in a chillier area, you can protect your baby plants while they grow with mini cloches made from recycled plastic drinks bottles.

 For the more ambitious, and if you have a spare unsurfaced area, why not try making a willow den?
 If you go for a classic circle, challenge students to calculate the diameter and the spacing between the willow canes.
 If you’re lucky you might be able to find someone to donate the willow, as it’s quite accommodating to being relocated.